 You’ll study core academic English and develop your ability to research at postgraduate level in the UK.

 You’ll focus closely on the skills you’ll need for your research degree and you’ll study with other postgraduate researchers.
-You’ll learn how to use listening and speaking skills to get the most out of your meetings with your supervisor during your degree.
+As a PhD researcher, you’ll learn how to use listening and speaking skills to get the most out of your meetings with your supervisor during your degree.

 During the summer, you’ll learn how to use academic English that specifically prepares you for research using material from your degree subject area.